pierrewinkel/Getting-Cleaning-Data/README.md

 ###  STEP 5 : Creates a dataset with the average of each variable for each activity and each subject.

+The code description can be found here: Getting-Cleaning-Data/Code description

 ## Code description
 ```
 library(data.table)